You can legally change the name on your social security card after marriage, divorce, or court order through the Social Security Administration (SSA).

 - Driver's license (proof of identity)

 You'll get mailed two envelopes:

-- One returning your license and certificate.
+- One early envelope returning your photo ID and certificate.

 It's normal for your card to arrive several weeks after your personal documents.

 If your new social security card has an error, typo, or missing information, contact your nearest SSA office for a correction.

 When your new social security card arrives by mail: